 Eric has worked with clients in a wide variety of industries, including the information technology, healthcare, medical/surgical device, alarm protection, finance/lending and automotive sectors, among many others.
 The breadth of his experience informs his ability to quickly learn new industries and subject matters.

 Class Action - Trial Counsel.
-Eric is a member of a trial team retained to represent a national nursing-home chain in a previously-certified class action headed to trial in Arkansas state court.
+Eric is a member of a trial team retained to defend a national nursing home chain in a previously-certified class action headed to trial in Arkansas state court.
 In addition to assisting with various fact and expert witness development for trial, Eric has drafted several key motions, including a motion for decertification pending before the court (Arkansas).

 Commercial Litigation.
-Eric represented the former Chief Executive Officer of one of California’s largest pre-fabricated building component manufacturers in litigation stemming from the alleged breach of a guaranty agreement used to secure a $20 million commercial loan.
-After asserting third-party claims against the principal obligor and several co-guarantors for exoneration and contribution, as well as counter-claims against the plaintiff, the case settled for a fraction of the amount originally sought against the client (Colorado).
+Eric represented the former Chief Executive Officer of one of California’s largest pre-fabricated building component manufacturers in litigation stemming from the alleged breach of a guaranty agreement securing a $20 million commercial loan.
+After asserting third-party claims against the principal obligor and several co-guarantors for exoneration and contribution, as well as counterclaims against the plaintiff, and defending the claims against motions to dismiss, the case settled for a fraction of the amount originally sought against the client (Colorado).

 Trade Secret and Non-Competition Litigation.
-Eric obtained a preliminary injunction against three former employees of a national credit restoration business prohibiting the former employees from engaging in competitive business or disclosing the clients’ trade secrets contrary to their employment agreements.
-Eric presented the clients’ CEO as the primary witness at the injunction hearing and drafted the successful motion papers (Colorado).
+Eric obtained a preliminary injunction against three former employees of a national credit restoration business prohibiting the former employees from engaging in competitive business or disclosing the client's trade secrets contrary to their employment agreements.
+Eric presented the client's CEO as the primary witness at the injunction hearing and drafted the successful motion papers.
+The injunction resulted in a confidential settlement in favor of the client (Colorado).

 Product Liability Litigation.
 Eric supported the trial team in the defense of design defect, failure to warn and punitive damages claims against a pipe-component manufacturer, resulting in a complete defense verdict (New Jersey).

 Confidential JAMS Arbitration.
-Eric second-chaired the prosecution of a breach-of-contract and declaratory judgment action following the $1.3-billion sale of a global healthcare technology business unit.
-In addition to presenting evidence during the seven-day hearing, Eric managed all aspects of the case work-up, including numerous depositions and the production of large volumes of documents and electronically stored information on an expedited schedule (California).
+Eric second-chaired the prosecution of a breach-of-contract and declaratory judgment action following the $1.3 billion sale of a global healthcare technology business unit.
+In addition to presenting evidence and argument during the seven-day hearing, Eric managed all aspects of the case work-up, including numerous depositions and the production of large volumes of documents and electronically stored information on an expedited schedule (California).

 Multidistrict Litigation.
 Eric served as national coordinating counsel for dispositive motions in a consolidated pelvic mesh MDL.
 He led a team of attorneys in identifying and briefing summary judgment issues for approximately 150 initial cases.
 The legal issues included statutes of limitation, negligence, all theories of product liability, breach of warranty, loss of consortium, and punitive damages under more than 40 states’ laws, as well as Daubert challenges to various expert witnesses.
 In re Boston Scientific Corp.
 Pelvic Repair System Product Liability Litig.
 (S.D.
 W. Va.).

 Confidential Arbitration.
-Eric defended a client in a commercial dispute involving claims of lost revenue and lost business value exceeding $240 million.
-Eric assisted in the presentation of numerous witnesses at a two-week hearing, drafted pre- and post- arbitration briefs involving several issues of first impression, and also assisted with all aspects of discovery, including marshalling millions of pages of electronically-stored information (North Dakota).
+Eric was a member of a trial team that defended a Fortune 500 client in a complex commercial dispute involving claims of lost revenue and lost business value exceeding $240 million.
+Eric assisted in the presentation of numerous witnesses at a two-week hearing, drafted pre- and post-arbitration briefs involving several issues of first impression, and also assisted with all aspects of discovery, including marshalling millions of pages of electronically-stored information (North Dakota).

 Confidential Mediation.
 Eric helped to resolve contract and consumer protection claims in a business dispute involving alleged losses of more than $30 million.
-Eric helped identify key legal issues and develop factual evidence leading to a favorable pre-litigation resolution (South Carolina).
+Eric helped develop factual evidence and draft mediation briefing leading to a favorable pre-suit resolution (South Carolina).

 Medical Device Litigation.
 Eric helped research and draft a winning summary judgment motion for a client in a case alleging various product defects related to a surgical stapler used in a gastric bypass revision surgery (Minnesota).